-As for other questions, such as “does Neuriva raise blood pressure” or “does Neuriva interact with medications” it’s best to ask your doctor these questions, especially if you have any sort of condition, before you start using Neuriva.
+As for other questions, such as “does Neuriva raise blood pressure” or “does Neuriva interact with medications” it’s best to give your doctor a visit if you’re not sure – more so if you have a condition.

-*You should check with a qualified professional if you aren’t sure whether to take this product or not.
-Remember, our posts aren’t meant as advice – they’re for informational and entertainment purposes only!
+Remember, our posts at PDPPro aren’t meant as advice – they’re for informational and entertainment purposes only!

 Pros and Cons of Neuriva

-The main upside to Neuriva is that its active ingredients are safe and vegan-friendly.
-Although it contains controversial titanium dioxide, there is still a debate in the scientific community on whether it’s OK to take it long-term or not.
-We do recommend steering away from it just to be on the safe side.
+The main advantage of Neuriva is that its active ingredients are safe and vegan-friendly.
+While it has the controversial titanium dioxide, there is still a debate in the scientific community on whether it’s OK to take it long-term or not.
+We do suggest steering away from it just to be on the safe side.